socnetv/app/README.md

 To help you work with the application, there are tooltips and What's This help messages inside the application, when running SocNetV.

-To see the full documentation, press F1 to display the SocNetV Manual.

-The manual is also available online at the project's website.
+To see the full documentation, press F1.
+It will open a browser window with the SocNetV Manual, which is available online at the project's website: https://socnetv.org/documentation/

 # 7. Bug reporting & contact

-If you have a bug report or a feature request, please file it in our github issue tracker: https://github.com/socnetv/app/issues
+If you have a bug report or a feature request, please file it in our GitHub issue tracker: https://github.com/socnetv/app/issues

 To contact us directly, send an email to: info@socnetv.org